|

 8bit home computers.
 It runs MSX/MSX2/MSX2+ software on many different

-started developing fMSX in 1993 when there were only two other MSX
+AmigaOS, etc. I started developing fMSX in 1993 when there were

-emulators available, both exclusively for MSDOS.
-From the very beginning,
+only two other MSX emulators available, both exclusively for MSDOS.
+From

-I developed fMSX as a portable program able to run on many
+the very beginning, I developed fMSX as a portable program

-different computers.
-The initial development, for example, was done
+able to run on many different computers.
+The initial development, for

-quite a lot of updates and been ported to many systems.
-It is still being
+fMSX has seen quite a lot of updates and been ported to many

-developed, although not as actively as before because most features are
+systems.
+It is still being developed, although not as actively as before

-pretty much complete now.
+because most features are pretty much complete now.

 As I made the source code available for others to see from the very beginning, many MSX emulators derived from the fMSX code have appeared in the past years and still continue to pop up every now and then.
 My copyright policy is simple: you can use my code for non-profit purposes as long as you give me a proper credit with my name, URL, etc. Using the whole code as it is and calling it a different name is not permitted though, just like any other form of plagiarism.
 If you wish to use fMSX source code for commercial purposes, you will have to license it from me.
 Latest fMSX news, information, and source code are always available from

 More information about fMSX including FAQ, porting information, command line options, key bindings, and other useful stuff, can be found in the fMSX documentation.
-Japanese readers may want to check out the Japanese fMSX Pages by Tamaki Katsunobu containing translation of this page, documentation, and a lot of other information.

 Licensing fMSX